watergis/mapbox-gl-legend/README.md

 - showDefault
   - true: Legend will be shown as default
   - false: Legend will be hide as default
-  - default value is `true` if you don't specify the options.
+  - default value is `true` if you don't specify the option.
 - showCheckbox
   - true: the checkbox for switching visibility will be added as default
   - false: the checkbox will not be added as default
-  - default value is `true` if you don't specify the options.
+  - default value is `true` if you don't specify the option.
+- reverseOrder
+  - true: layers will be ordered from top.
+  - false: layers will be ordered from bottom.
+  - default value is `true` if you don't spefify the option.

 ## Contribution